Purpose of EHRA Fellowship

 In 2016, the European Heart Rhythm Association introduced the title 'Fellow of the European Heart Rhythm Association' (FEHRA) as an honorary recognition of status for its most prominent members.

-The title recognises EHRA Members who have made exceptional contributions to cardiac rhythm, distinguishing themselves in clinical, educational, and organisational aspects of the field.
+The title sets apart EHRA Members who have made exceptional contributions to the domain of cardiac rhythm, distinguishing themselves in clinical, educational, and organisational aspects of the field.

 Privileges and benefits

-- Use of the FEHRA title with signature
+- Use of the "FEHRA" designation in signatures

-- Access to all EHRA content on ESC 365
+- Unlimited access to EHRA congress resources on ESC 365

-- Access to EHRA Members’ lounge during EHRA congresses
+- Access to the EHRA Members Lounge during EHRA congresses

 - Leading and mentoring** roles in EHRA initiatives and activities